 Catch More Trout This Summer!

 It’s mid-July.
-Our miserable snowfall last winter means our rivers right now are August and September low.
-And they will continue to drop, even the dam-fed Taylor as water retention in the reservoir is an important concern for water managers.
+Our miserable snowfall last winter means our rivers are at their August and September low.
+And they will continue to drop, even the dam-fed Taylor, as water retention in the reservoir is an important concern for water managers.

 Our rivers are still loaded with trout.
 But fishing low water brings with it a set of challenges because it’s so easy to spook the fish in shallow holds.
 Trout will spook with a splash of fly line or with an ill-placed strike indicator.

-Using a mono rig or the European nymphing rig is the magic answer to fishing low water and being really richly rewarded in your efforts.
+Using a mono rig or the European nymphing rig is the magic answer to fishing low water and being really richly rewarded for your efforts.

 What is the mono rig?
 It’s a 28′ leader followed by a tippet ring followed by 4′-6′ of 4X or 5X fluoro tippet material.
 Forget casting fly line.
 The fly line just sits on the reel until we hook a big trout that takes line out.
 Otherwise, it just sits there on our reel.